Title: Employee Recognition

 Exclusions: temporary employees

-The university seeks to encourage and recognize outstanding performance by employees.
 Officially approved recognition programs currently in place include the President's Award for Distinguished Service, the Staff Service Award, the Hovorka Prize, and various awards to recognize outstanding teaching, such as the Wittke Award and the Deikhoff Award.
-Nominations of persons to be recognized through these programs are solicited annually and award recipients are announced through the university News Center and other campus communications.
+Nominations of persons to be recognized through these programs are solicited annually and award recipients may be announced at ceremonies and through the daily and other campus communications.

-Outstanding Performance: Supervisors are encouraged to develop meaningful, yet simple, recognition opportunities in their area of responsibility.
-Departments may establish recognition systems for contribution, effort and accomplishment.
+Supervisors are encouraged to develop meaningful, yet simple, recognition opportunities in their area of responsibility.
+Departments may establish recognition systems for outstanding contribution, effort, and accomplishment.
 Recognition may be in the form of announcements, both personal or public, or in the form of reward(s).
-Refer to Internal Revenue Service (IRS) guidelines below.
+Rewards are subject to Internal Revenue Service (IRS) guidelines.

-Under IRS regulations, all cash or gift certificate awards are taxable income to the recipient.
+Under IRS regulations, all cash, gift certificate awards, and gift cards are taxable income to the recipient.
 Certain non-cash gifts are excludable from income if they meet the IRS's stringent requirements.